-(de) Vacation Allowance for Separated Employees

-- (1) An eligible employee separating from City service for any reason who has unused vacation time shall be paid for such vacation time up to the effective date of the last day of employment with the City.
+- (c) Vacation Schedule.
+The time at which employees shall be granted vacation leave shall be at the discretion of the department head with due regard for the wishes of the employee and needs of the City. - (d) Vacation Allowance for Separated Employees - (1) An eligible employee separating from City service for any reason who has unused vacation time shall be paid for such vacation time up to the effective date of the last day of employment with the City.
 Payment for unused vacation shall be made at the final rate of pay.
 Payment for the unused vacation hours shall be paid post-separation date at no later than the second regularly scheduled pay period pay date following separation.
-Prior to separation from City service, the City does not provide to employees any vacation cash out or sell back for accrued but unused vacation hours. - (2) An employee who has resigned in good standing and is subsequently reinstated within one (1) year from the date of their his resignation shall have their his prior service counted in determining eligibility for vacation benefits, deducting therefrom the amount of time between the date of resignation and the date of reinstatement which shall not be counted in determining eligibility.
+Prior to separation from City service, the City does not provide to employees any vacation cash out or sell back for accrued but unused vacation hours. - (2) An employee who has resigned in good standing and is subsequently reinstated within one (1) year from the date of their resignation shall have their prior service counted in determining eligibility for vacation benefits, deducting therefrom the amount of time between the date of resignation and the date of reinstatement which shall not be counted in determining eligibility.